 So, you’ve decided to apply to law school?
-The most important part of your law school applications is your LSAT score.
+The most important part of getting into law school is your LSAT score.
 Your LSAT score is such a huge factor in your chances of admission that you don’t want to take it without proper preparation.
 Keep reading to learn how to prepare for the LSAT, along with tips for using our LSAT prep checklist.

 How should I prepare for the LSAT?